jonit-dev/vibe-planner-mcp/docs/AI-guide.md

         - Call `VibePlannerTool/updateTaskStatus` for `currentTask.id` to `in_progress`.
         - AI/Developer executes `currentTask`.
         - Call `VibePlannerTool/requestTaskValidation` for `currentTask.id`.
+        - If `validationCommand` exists (this field should describe _what to do to validate_, e.g., suggested test cases to add, specific test commands like `yarn test:unit --filter=MyNewComponent`, or manual verification steps):
-        - If `validationCommand` exists, AI/Developer runs it.
+          - AI/Developer performs the validation steps or runs the command.
         - Call `VibePlannerTool/updateTaskStatus` for `currentTask.id` with results (`validated`, `failed`, details).
         - If `failed`, log details, alert user, and decide on re-attempt or marking as blocked.
 Loop back to identify next pending task in _this phase_.
         - If `validated`, loop back to identify next pending task in _this phase_.